emaoumaima/zero_day/README.md

-*Task 0 for the vagrant project
+*Task0 for the vagrant project